To main heading

 4Characters5

-The process uses what is known as k-anonymity to allow secure transmission of passwords.
+The process uses what is known as k-anonymity to allow secure password testing.
 It involves hashing the password, and sending off the first few characters.
 A list of several hundred remainders of hashes that match that prefix is returned.
 If the tail end of the hash of the actual password is on the list, it is compromised.
+The hashing makes it virtually impossible to determine the password, and so little of the hash is actually transmitted that it is made far less possible.

-Smallsite Design checks the password at login if more than a day has elapsed since the previous check.
-If the check fails, a highlighted notice will be displayed, prompting the user to change to another though that does not have to be immediately, but which will also be rejected if it fails when checked.
-The current master manager will be notified if a login check fails.
-New passwords are also checked, and if rejected, another new password will need to be provided.
+The password is checked at login if more than a day has elapsed since the previous check.
+If the check fails, a highlighted notice will be displayed, prompting the user to change to another though that does not have to be immediately.
+The master manager will be notified if a login check fails.
+New passwords are also checked, and if rejected, another will need to be provided.

-If disabled, any of the fields are blank, or the target password checking site is not available, Smallsite Design will proceed as if the check had passed, so that access to the site is not prevented.
+If disabled, any of the fields are blank, or the target password checking site is not available, login will proceed as if the check had passed, so that access to the site is not prevented.
+If any of the values are removed, the facility will be disabled.

 • Contact Glossary Policies